Theory-independent randomness generation from spatial symmetries: Projective Representations of

-, we want to analyse the representations of SO(2).
+In this section, we analyze the representations of ${\rm SO}(2)$.
+The authors do not claim originality in finding all projective representations of SO$(2)$, but they were unable to find a source presenting them in the desired form.
+The first part of this appendix is particularly technical and intended mainly for interested readers.
+Those who prefer may skip directly to (\ref{eq:projectiverepresentations}), which provides the most general form of projective representation, or to (\ref{finalformrepresent}), which gives the most general representation required in the main text.

 We will restrict our discussion to representations on finite-dimensional Hilbert spaces.
-In general, we consider projective unitary representation of SO(2).
-In finite dimension it is always possible to deprojectivise unitary representations of the connected Lie group $\cg$ by passing them to unitary representations of its universal cover $\hat{\cg}$, and moreover, every projective unitary representation of $\mathcal{G}$ stems from a ordinary unitary representation of $\hat{\mathcal{G}}$ \cite{hall2013}.
-It can be checked that the universal cover of SO(2) is the translation group $(\mathbb{R},+)$ \cite{hatcher2002, hall2015}.
-Using Stone's theorem \cite{stone1932}, we find that the projective representations of SO(2) must be (up to a global phase) of the form where all $j_i\in\mathbb{R}$, $\alpha\in\mathbb{R}$, and $U_{2\pi n}=e^{i\phi_n}\mathds{1}$ with $\phi_n\in \mathbb{R}$.
+In general, we consider projective unitary representation of ${\rm SO}(2)$.
+In finite dimension it is always possible to deprojectivize unitary representations of the connected Lie group $\cg$ by passing to unitary representations of its universal cover $\hat{\cg}$, and moreover, every projective unitary representation of $\mathcal{G}$ stems from a ordinary unitary representation of $\hat{\mathcal{G}}$ \cite{hall2013}.
+It can be checked that the universal cover of ${\rm SO}(2)$ is the translation group $(\mathbb{R},+)$ \cite{hatcher2002, hall2015}.
+Using Stone's theorem \cite{stone1932}, we find that the projective representations of ${\rm SO}(2)$ must be (up to a global phase) of the form